denis-beurive/python-notes/flask.md

     sudo service apache2 restart && echo "OK"

-Test the configuration.
+### Test the configuration

+Open a browser and enter the URL to your application.

 If an error occurs, then you can usually find out what's wrong by looking at the Apache LOG files:

     sudo tail -f /var/log/apache2/access.log /var/log/apache2/error.log /var/log/apache2/other_vhosts_access.log